mark-when/docs/syntax/header.md

   - \*
 ```

-Lack of a `view` line indicates that the document is public.
+Lack of a `view` or `edit` entry in the header indicates that the document is private.

 See [access control](/interface/overview#access-control).